raspberrypilearning/generic-python-while-true/en/step_1.md

 ### Python - while loop

-The purpose of a **while loop** is to repeat code until a condition becomes True.
+The purpose of a **while** loop is to repeat code over and over while a condition is `True`.
+This is why while loops are sometimes referred to as **condition-controlled** loops.

-#### Infinite loop
+#### Infinite loops
-Here is an example of a **while loop** which will run forever - this is called an infinite loop.
-The loop will run forever because the condition is always True.
+The example below is a while loop that will run forever - an infinite loop.
+The loop will run forever because the condition is always `True`.

 ```python
 while True:
     print("Hello world")
 ```

-Notice that the `print` line of code is slightly further to the right.
-This is called __indentation__ - the line is __indented__ to show that it is inside the loop.
-Any lines of code inside the loop will be repeated.
+Note: The `while` line states the loop **condition**.
+The `print` line of code below it is slightly further to the right.
+This is called __indentation__ - the line is indented to show that it is inside the loop.
+Any code inside the loop will be repeated.

 An infinite loop is useful in situations where you want to perform the same actions over and over again, for example checking the value of a sensor.
 An infinite loop like this will **block** - this means that any lines of code written after the loop will never happen.

-#### Loop based on a boolean value
+#### Loops based on a boolean variable

-In this example, the condition is a boolean variable `keep_looping` which starts off `True`.
-It is possible for the condition in this loop to become False.
-When it does, the loop will stop.
+In this example, the condition is a boolean variable we gave the name `keep_looping`.
+It is set as `True` at the top.
+The variable can become `False`, which will make the condition of the while loop `False`.
+When this happens, the loop stops running.

 ```python
 keep_looping = True